Phil Keen

 Phil Keen (born 20 October 1983 in Reading, Berkshire) is a British professional racing driver who currently competes in the European Le Mans Series for JMW Motorsport.
 He is the most successful driver in British GT history, having three times finished runner-up in the top class (GT3).
 He was an official Lamborghini factory driver in 2019, when he won the GT World Challenge Europe Pro-Am title, and concurrently works as an engineer in Henley-on-Thames.
 He was also the third and final Stig in British automotive show Top Gear from December 2010 until 2022, with his portrayal being kept secret over the years.

 Career

 2023

 In 2023, Keen returned to the British GT Championship in a substitute role, deputizing for 2 Seas Motorsport drivers Jules Gounon and Jonathan Adam while the two fulfilled their respective factory commitments.
 As of April 2023, prior to the start of the 2023 season, Keen held the record for most victories in the series.

 Stunt work

 Keen is known for his work on Ben Collins Stunt Driver (2015) and Monday Motorsport (2017).

-From 2010 and 2022, Keen portrayed the third incarnation of The Stig in BBC television show Top Gear.
+From 2010 to 2022, Keen portrayed the third incarnation of The Stig in BBC television show Top Gear.
 This was officially confirmed in 2024, when presenter Jeremy Clarkson revealed the information during a Q&A session.